openharmony/docs/en/application-dev/quick-start/start-with-ets-low-code.md

 ## Implementing Page Redirection

-You can implement page redirection through the page router, which finds the target page based on the page URI.
+You can implement page redirection through the page router, which finds the target page based on the page URL.
 Import the **router** module and then perform the steps below:

 1. Implement redirection from the first page to the second page.